Orange-OpenSource/angular-swagger-ui/README.md

 # angular-swagger-ui

-`angular-swagger-ui` is an angularJS implementation of [Swagger UI](http://swagger.io)
+`angular-swagger-ui` is an angularJS implementation of OpenAPI UI

-Swagger helps you documenting your RESTful API.
+[OpenAPI](https://www.openapis.org) (aka [Swagger](https://swagger.io)) helps you documenting your RESTful API.

-Swagger UI helps developers discovering your RESTful API by providing an online documentation with an integrated API explorer.
+OpenAPI UI helps developers discovering your RESTful API by providing an online documentation with an integrated API explorer.

 ### Warning
-> By default, only JSON Swagger 2.0 is supported.
+> By default, only OpenAPI 2.0 is supported.
-To handle Swagger 1.2 please add module `swagger1-to-swagger2-converter` see [Enable Swagger 1.2](#enable-swagger-12).
+To handle OpenAPI 1.2 please add module `swagger1-to-swagger2-converter` see [Enable OpenAPI 1.2](#enable-openapi-12).
 To handle YAML please add module `swagger-yaml-parser` see [Enable YAML](#enable-yaml)

 > By default, Authorization is not supported.